dwws-ufes/2018-eCommerce/README.md

 ```
 docker-compose up
 ```
-(Takes a while to start the because it waits for the db container to be healthy, but gitve it a chance)
+(Takes a while to start the because it waits for the db container to be healthy, but give it a chance)

 ## Testing the application
 Make sure you didn't had compilation or communication problems and open http://localhost:8080/ on your favorite browser!